-Let’s break down the items in the kit by price.
+Let’s break down the items in the DIY blacksmith starter kit by price.

 Your forge will be one of the most expensive pieces to buy.

-The forge I use is the Knifemaker Economy forge by Majestic Forge.
+The forge I use is the Knifemaker Economy forge by Majestic Forge (seen above).

-It costs $325 and ships for around $50 depending on how far you live from Sugar Grove, Ohio.
+It costs $375 (the price recently went up $50) and ships for around $50 depending on how far you live from Sugar Grove, Ohio.